Crabston/grav-skeleton-hadron/pages/03.templates/default.en.md

 [div class="columns"]
 [div class="column col-9 col-md-12 extra-spacing"]

-# Examples
+# Templates

-On this page, you will find a selection of examples that showcase the capabilities of Hadron and Grav.
+This page provides an overview of the available templates in Hadron and Grav.
+Templates are pre-designed layouts that can be applied to a page, allowing for the presentation of various types of content.
+They are typically designed to meet the needs of most users and allow for easy customization.

 ## 0. Search
 [![Search](00-search.webp?resize=500)](search)